firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.voipbl.org/update/).

-The last time downloaded was found to be dated: Mon May 25 22:53:12 UTC 2015.
+The last time downloaded was found to be dated: Tue May 26 03:01:24 UTC 2015.

 The ipset `voipbl` has **10264** entries, **10735** unique IPs.